natenka/pyneng-book-en/docs/source/book/04_data_structures/create_dict.rst

 In this case, each key refers to the same list.
 Therefore, when a value is added to one of lists, others are updated.

 .. note::
-    A dictionary generator is better for this task.
+    A dictionary comprehension is better for this task.
 See section :ref:`x_comprehensions`